 2. Years to > MMA

-The NPV MMA Diff. of the $382 is below the $2,200 target I look for in a stock that has increased dividends as long as K has.
-The stock's current yield of 2.72% exceeds the 1.81% estimated 20-year average MMA rate.
+The NPV MMA Diff. of the $37 is below the $2,500 target I look for in a stock that has increased dividends as long as K has.
+If K grows its dividend at 2.2% per year, it will take 8 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.

-Peers: The company’s peer group includes: Campbell Soup Company (CPB) with a 2.4% yield, General Mills, Inc. (GIS) with a 3.1% yield, and The Hershey Company (HSY) with a 2.8% yield.
+Memberships and Peers: K is a member of the S&P 500.
+The company’s peer group includes: Campbell Soup Company (CPB) with a 2.7% yield, General Mills, Inc. (GIS) with a 3.0% yield, and The Hershey Company (HSY) with a 1.9% yield.